This HTML version of Think Complexity, 2nd Edition is provided for convenience, but it is not the best format of the book.

 of the simulation.

-acc is acceleration, which limited by
+acc is acceleration, which is bounded by

 max_acc.
 In my implementation, cars can accelerate with